-Water-based polyurethane floor finishes dry to the touch in about 2 hours and can be recoated in about 4 hours.
+Water-based polyurethane floor finishes generally dry to the touch in about two hours and can be recoated in about four hours.
 For oil-based finishes, double the drying time.
-For either finish, the floor should be safe to walk on after about 48 hours.
+For either finish, the floor should be safe to walk on after about 48 hours (but refer to the manufacturer's instructions to be sure).
 Allow one week for the surface to fully cure.

 Temperature, humidity, and ventilation affect drying times.
-Keep the room between 55°F and 90°F and maintain a relative humidity of around 50 percent.
+Keep the room between 55 and 90 degrees Fahrenheit and maintain a relative humidity of around 50 percent.
 If necessary, increase humidity with a humidifier or decrease it with a dehumidifier.
 Ventilating the room with a fan on a low setting will expedite drying.

 Alternatives to Polyurethane

 Though polyurethane is the most popular type of on-site floor finish, some alternatives offer other advantages and disadvantages: